 - 1 large egg

-- heaping 3/4 cup creamy peanut butter (something like Skippy or Jif works best, don’t use a ‘natural’ peanut butter than separates)
+- ¾ cup creamy peanut butter, something like Skippy or Jif works best, don’t use a ‘natural’ peanut butter that separates

 - 2 teaspoons vanilla extract